Alexander Donski: 2019: First Futures Titles in Singles and Doubles

-2020: Obstacles - pandemic and ITF adjustments
+2020: Obstacles - Pandemic and ITF Adjustments

 In 2020, along with many other players, Donski struggled to adapt to the challenges of traveling and competing at professional events under the changing realities and restrictions of the COVID-19 pandemic.
-He dedicated a video on Operation Liftoff to describing his experience of the disruptions that emerged.
+He dedicated a video on Operation Liftoff, his YouTube Channel, to describing his experience of the disruptions that emerged.

 In singles, out of a truncated schedule of just 10 events that year, including a Davis Cup match in Costa Rica, Donski won only 3 matches in total and never managed to pass the second round at any event.
 The most competitive singles match he played that year came in November at the second round of an M15 event in Antalya, where he clashed with recent ITF Junior No.1, Holger Rune.
-Rune defeated Donski 5-7, 6-3, 6-3.
+Rune defeated Donski 5–7, 6–3, 6–3.

 In doubles, Donski also found little success, making just a single semifinal appearance in October at an M15 event in Sharm El Sheikh.

 Despite these setbacks, his year-end ATP ranking for singles did not change substantially (ended No.596), as two temporary special provisions across the tour were in place at the time.
 One was a freeze of ATP points won in 2019 to account for disruptions in the regular event calendar by the pandemic, while the other was related to ongoing experimental structural changes in the ranking system by the ITF.
 Donski's year-end doubles ranking, however, did drop by more than 240 spots to No.671 because of the timing of the acquisition of previous points.